api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/deploying-airnode.md

 ::::

+<!-- Use of .html below is intended. -->
+<airnode-WarningSimultaneousDeployments removeLink="../../docker/deployer-image.html#manual-removal"/>

-From the root of the project directory run the Docker [deployer image](../../docker/deployer-image.md) using the commands below to deploy the Airnode.
+From the root of the project directory run the Docker image command [deploy](../../docker/deployer-image.md#deploy) as shown below to deploy the Airnode.
 When the deployment has completed a `receipt.json` file will be written to your current working directory, which is mounted to the `/app/config` directory within the container.
 This file contains important configuration information about the Airnode and is needed to remove the Airnode should the need arise.

-<!-- Use of .html below is intended. -->
-<airnode-WarningSimultaneousDeployments removeLink="../../docker/deployer-image.html#manual-removal"/>

 <p><airnode-DeployerPermissionsWarning/></p>

-### AWS

 :::: tabs

 ::: tab Linux/Mac/WSL2